prometheus/prometheus/docs/querying/basics.md

 sort_rank: 1
 ---

-# Querying Prometheus
+# Querying basics

-Prometheus provides a functional query language called PromQL (Prometheus Query Language) that lets the user select and aggregate time series data in real time.
+Prometheus provides a functional query language called PromQL (Prometheus Query Language) that lets you select and aggregate time series data in real time.
 The result of an expression can either be shown as a graph, viewed as tabular data in Prometheus's expression browser, or consumed by external systems via the [HTTP API](api.md).

-## Examples

-This document is meant as a reference.
+> **Note:** This document is meant as a reference.
 For learning, it might be easier to start with a couple of [examples](examples.md).

 ## Expression language data types